9.ZZZ -- Abstract Dream Analysis Solution

 There is an HTML comment at the bottom of the page which says What are you doing reading this?
 Go watch the movie!

-First off, we don't know how solvers were meant to reach this page.
-But the page was discovered in 2021, and a thread on Reddit has a comment from a member of Palindrome saying she found this page on her computer, suggesting it was meant to be part of the Hunt.
+The page with the blanks was discovered in 2021, and a thread on Reddit has a comment from a member of Palindrome saying she found this page on her computer, suggesting it was meant to be part of the Hunt.
+Probably, there was a program Hunt makers added to the selection on MITV which directed people to the blanks page and provided some more wacky wordies or other puzzle content to put on the blanks.

-This file was available a couple years before the Wacky Wordies, and some analysis was done on it, thinking it to be the whole puzzle at that time.
 Some of the enumerations are difficult to match, such as #6 (3 3 3 3 2 3 3) and #13 (7 3 3 5 4 2 4). #8 is given with a comma and most sensibly matches the phrase "shake, rattle and roll" and #6 only reasonably matches the phrase "let the cat out of the bag."
-Given the comment, an attempt was made to match this against script text, DVD chapter titles, etc, in some dream-related movies, and against movie titles in general, but the difficult ones again generally had no matches.
+Prior to having the printed page of wcky wordies, and given the HTML comment, an attempt was made to match this against script text, DVD chapter titles, etc, in some dream-related movies, and against movie titles in general, but the difficult ones again generally had no matches.
 One of the Wacky Wordie answers is a movie: Out of Africa.
 I didn't find matches for #6 or #13 in its script.

 The extraction from these numbers is probably meant to work the same way as in 19.7 Cryptography from freshman year of this hunt; that is, we take all the letters that fall on the 1s and anagram them into a word, then all the letters on the 2s, and so forth.
 That means we are extracting a seven-word phrase with enumeration 4 4 5 5 8 6 7.